hubmapconsortium/hra-millitome-generator/millitome-physical/Creating Customized Physical Millitome.md

 - organ
 - laterality: top, bottom
 - blocktype: uniform-blocksize, XY-blocksize, XY-blockcount
-- blocksize: set both X and Y to entered value (used by uniform-blocksize)
+- blocksize: used by uniform-blocksize for X & Y
-- blocksize_x: set X to entered value (used by XY-blocksize)
+- blocksize_x: used by XY-blocksize for X
-- blocksize_y: set Y to entered value (used by XY-blocksize)
+- blocksize_y: used by XY-blocksize for Y
-- blocks_x: number of blocks along X (used by XY-blockcount)
+- blocks_x: number of blocks along X, used by XY-blockcount; if 1 no segmentation
-- blocks_y: number of blocks along Y (used by XY-blockcount)
+- blocks_y: number of blocks along Y, used by XY-blockcount; if 1 no segmentation
-- organscale: 1-nnn percent where 100 is default scale
+- organscale: 1-150 percent where 100 is default scale

 Note: If Automatic Preview is checked, every change in the Customizer panel will initiate rendering of the requested asset.
 Some asset configurations such as large iceboxes can take several minutes to preview.
 To make multiple adjustments in the Customizer panel, it is recommended to uncheck Automatic Preview.